PerfectlySoft/PerfectDocs/guide/StORM-Setting-up-a-class.md

 var email			: String = ""
 ```

 You will see above that the default values are set for each property rather than set via an `init()`.
 This is simply to make this explanation easier.
-If you choose to write your own `init()` or `init(_ connect: XXConnect)` function, please include `super.init()` and beware of the need to add the connection property.
+If you choose to write your own `init()` or `init(_ connect: XXConnect)` function, include `super.init()` and beware of the need to add the connection property.

 ### Specifying the table

-The table name to be manually specified in a function - this is to avoid any possible collision with the introspection that is performed on the class for database operations.
+The table name is to be manually specified in a function.
+This is to avoid any possible collision with the introspection that is performed on the class for database operations.

 Include a function to specify the table as follows: